truthixify/haven/docs/deployment.md

 - A Docker container
 - A cloud service (AWS ECS, GCP Cloud Run, etc.)

-The proof worker has no privileged access -- it only generates proofs from DCAP attestations.
+The proof worker has no privileged access; it only generates proofs from DCAP attestations.
 It can be run by any party.

 ### Proof Worker Environment